 The first release of the Diamond was the 530, which as far as anyone can tell is an entirely arbitrary number.
 In 2011, it was replaced in production by the 540, which in addition to having benefitted from the real-world trials of the piston seals has a somewhat less grabby seal at the interface of cap and barrel; there were also some users who found cracking issues with their 530s, which was traced to a problem in the way the specific materials cured over a period of months; these pens were rather harder than the 540, but that hardness brought with it brittleness.
-The replacement of the 540, the 580, is a further effort to address the question of cracking, with a supporting ring at the tail but less metal inside– a threaded insert to hold the mechanism in the 540 is replaced with threads cut directly into the 580’s barrel.
-There is also a 580AL, with an aluminum filler collar and section; these attributes were projected to be a part of a model called the 550 which never saw the light of day (I expect the 550 was going to rely on decorative treatment’s of the 540’s abolished insert rather than of a filler collar).
+The replacement of the 540, the 580, is a further effort to address the question of cracking, with less metal inside– a threaded insert to hold the mechanism in the 540 is replaced with threads cut directly into the 580’s barrel.
+There is also a 580AL, with an aluminum filler collar and section; these attributes were projected to be a part of a model called the 550 which never saw the light of day (I expect the 550 was going to rely on decorative treatments of the 540’s abolished insert rather than of a filler collar).

 A metal-bodied version (850) was in the works, but appears to have been dropped, possibly in favour of the Precision.